Active Whitening Charcoal Toothpaste

 Those with sensitive teeth will find the abrasiveness of the powder incredibly light.

-The company even offers a money-back guarantee if unsatisfied with the results.
+The company even offers a money-back guarantee if the results are unsatisfactory.

 $16.95 at Amazon.com